RishiTiku/ChromeDinoAI/README.md

     	 • → - Go to Next Improvement
     	 • ← - Go to Previous Improvement
  Pressing Esc key will Terminate the JRE permanently.
 Use Alt + Tab to Switch between Windows.
-# Many Thanks to Code Bullet(https://github.com/Code-Bullet/) for making this Program.
-I don't own it.
-This Repository is Just an Improvement.
-# :)